AdobeDocs/marketo.en/help/marketo/product-docs/predictive-content/working-with-predictive-content/edit-predictive-content-for-emails.md

    >
    >To ensure best quality, your image must be 400x400 pixels or smaller.

-1. Insert the image URL and click **Add**.
+1. Insert the image URL and click **[!UICONTROL Add]**.

    ![](assets/five.png)

 1. Click and drag the slider to change the image size.
 Then click and drag the cropping box to isolate the desired image area you want to use.
-Click **Preview** when done.
+Click **[!UICONTROL Preview]** when done.

    ![](assets/six.png)